 SEC.
-184. Effect of Amendment or Repeal of This Code, or the Dissolution of a Corporation. - No right or remedy in favor of or against any corporation, its stockholders, members, directors, trustees, or officers, nor any liability incurred by any such corporation, stockholders, members, directors, trustees, or officers, shall be removed or impaired either by the subsequent dissolution of said corporation or by any subsequent amendment or repeal of this Code or of any part thereof.
+184. Effect of Amendment or Repeal of This Code, or the Dissolution of a Corporation.
+No right or remedy in favor of or against any corporation, its stockholders, members, directors, trustees, or officers, nor any liability incurred bv such corporation, any stockholders, members, directors, trustees, or officers, shall be removed or impaired either by the subsequent dissolution of said corporation or by any subsequent amendment or repeal of this Code or of any part thereof.